 During the Oracle War two of the class were lost, the Medius and the Cableville, targeted by long range beam weapons.
 Only the fact that the Juggernaut class used powerful reactionless drives, and so could avoid beam weapon fire by constant evasive action, prevented more ships from being lost.
 However the vulnerability of these large ships to the beam weapons deployed by the Mystery Cult meant that they were less effective than expected.

 Since the Oracle war many of these giant ships have retired or seceded from the MPA.
-Like the Leviathans and Gigantors, the Juggernauts are completely self-sustainable and self-repairing, and designed to function for centuries away from a home base.
-This is necessary considering the vast expanses of interstellar space they have to patrol, and the great distance from the nearest stargate (along with the inconvenience of having to attenuate to pass through a wormhole, always a delicate and time consuming operation).
+Like the Leviathans and Gigantors, the Juggernauts are completely self-sustaining and self-repairing, and designed to function for centuries away from a home base.
+This is necessary considering the vast expanses of interstellar space they have to patrol, and the great distance from the nearest stargate (along with the inconvenience of having to compress or sub-divide to pass through a wormhole, always a delicate and time consuming operation).
 Often, especially after coming into contact with local and foreign ideas, memetic and noetic conditioning fails and the ship and eir complement secede.
 This has happened on at least half a dozen occasions, with the vessel in question setting up as an autonomous polity or embarking on a quixotic quest beyond the Periphery or otherwise following some course of action that is at odds with its original mission.